ROBOT TECHNOLOGY MAY SOON BE PACKING, PICKING AND MOVING GOODS

 Another field attracting attention is the possibility of using robotic technology to enhance human performance rather than just supplement it.
 Exoskeletons – powered suits that give people power, strength and endurance that they would not normally have – could help prevent injuries or make it possible for older workers to perform physically strenuous tasks with less effort.

 Improved Service Levels

 Several companies are working on mobile robots that would cruise warehouses picking items just like a person would.
-The concept is scalable: if you have a small distribution centre you could add robots one at a time as you grow, for example.
-And by automating smaller warehouses, companies would provide improved service levels by locating distribution centres closer to customers.
+The concept is scalable: if you have a small distribution center you could add robots one at a time as you grow, for example.
+And by automating smaller warehouses, companies would provide improved service levels by locating distribution centers closer to customers.

 A similar phenomenon could change the face of “last-mile” delivery.
 Not unlike drones, small robots could cruise city streets and sidewalks, bringing packages from warehouses or delivery hubs to customers autonomously.

 When it comes to a fully-automated future, logistics professionals have a right to be skeptical.
 Robots have been hyped for decades, and for most of that time they’ve failed to deliver.
 But that’s poised to change.
 As the study’s authors wrote, “our children can’t picture a world without computers and it is likely that their children will feel the same way about robots.”
 Someday soon, warehouses and supply chains will see machines and humans working side by side to deliver goods faster and more economically.